An3bi/musebook/whats_in_town.md

 ## Take a Hike
-Take a break and see some stuff!
+Take a break and see some stuff
 * Madison Square Park
 * The Highline